Average Repair Costs for 4 Typical Furnace Issues

 • Furnace won’t turn off

-• Is your thermostat set right?
-Make sure it’s on “heat,” “auto” and that your desired temperature is higher than the room’s current temperature.
-If you use a programmable thermostat, make sure it has new batteries.
+• Is your thermostat set correctly?
+Make sure it’s on “heat,” “auto” and that your preferred temperature is higher than the room’s current temperature.
+If you use a programmable thermostat, make sure it has fresh batteries.

 • Is the circuit breaker tripped?
 Your furnace can’t operate if it doesn’t have electricity.
 Reset the switch if it’s facing the outside of the electrical panel.

 • Is the furnace switch off?
-Your furnace has a power switch found on or close to it.
-Since this switch resembles a light switch, it’s easy to unintentionally turn it off.
-If it was off, it may take your furnace a few minutes to turn on.
+Your furnace has a power switch located on or close to it.
+Because this switch resembles a light switch, it’s easy to accidentally turn it off.
+If it was off, it may take your furnace a few minutes to start.

 • Is the air filter clean?
-A dusty air filter can cause a lot of issues for your furnace.
-Get a new one if you can’t see light through it.
+A dirty air filter can create a lot of issues for your furnace.
+Replace yours if you can’t see light through it.

 Estimated Repair Cost